123456789_123456789_123456789_123456789_123456789_

 A shorthand for this is to use a hash mapping attribute names to the desired value, like so:

-This is most useful when updating several attributes at once.
+This is useful when updating several attributes at once.
+Similar to create, using update will commit the updated records to the database.

 If you'd like to update several records in bulk without callbacks or validations, you can update the database directly using update_all: